Awards and Honors

 The Federal Reserve Bank of St. Louis has been recognized for its diverse and inclusive workplace culture.
 The Bank was ranked No. 10 on the list of DiversityInc 2017 Top Regional Companies.
 The organizations on this list have a regional focus in their employee base, have increasing workforce and management diversity, and have strong supplier diversity.
 The DiversityInc rankings are based on the results of an annual survey, which looks at areas including recruitment, talent development, senior leadership commitment and supplier diversity.
 This year, more than 1,800 companies from across the country applied to participate in the survey.

-The employees of the St. Louis Fed give back to the communities in which they live through generous donations, hands-on volunteerism and civic leadership.
-It’s part of the fabric of the Bank, with enthusiastic participation from employees in every department.
+Co-workers give back through donations, volunteerism and civic leadership.
+It’s part of our fabric, with enthusiastic participation from employees in every department.

 Diversity isn’t just talked about at the Federal Reserve Bank of St. Louis; it’s practiced in every area of our organization.
 We believe that our differences are what make us stronger.